 The Lake Distict is home to Englands highest peak, Scafell Pike, which is actually a fairly accessible walk for those with a decent level of fitness.
 Views from the top are breathtaking, but you can find amazing views around every corner in The Lake District.
-On clear days, light reflects of quaint little Tarns, meanwhile England’s biggest body or water, Windermere, always looks spectacular due to it’s size!
-The Lakes is full of outstanding natural beauty.
+On clear days, light reflects off quaint little Tarns.
+Meanwhile England’s biggest body or water, Windermere, always looks spectacular due to it’s size!
+The Lake District is full of outstanding natural beauty.

 During winter, mountains become sprinkled with snow and the crisp air turns leaves and grass crunchy underfoot.
 The Autumn months bring a stunning pallete of colour to the whole of the region with trees and mountainsides turning all shades of orange.
 Spring sees lambs being born, and any stroll into the countryside means you will come across cute little lambs jumping around the fields.

 You wont find a tube station in sight up the Lake District!
 The biggest town has a population of under 5000, meaning people are few and far between.
 The tiny towns and villages look like they have been pulled straight out of a history book, with countless listed buildings dotted across the region.
-Winding alleys, tiny local shops and cobbled streets make for stunning photographs and are a welcome change for those who spend their times commuting through major cities!
+Winding alleys, tiny local shops and cobbled streets make for stunning photographs.
+It is a welcome change for those who spend their times commuting through major cities!
 Escaping from the pollution and crowds of busy cities is one of the top reasons to visit the Lake District.

 A thriving food scene!